ker0olos/might-cli/README.md

 A no-code (almost zero-config) method to perform end-to-end tests, handling most of the mess in the background.

-Eventually, we'll add a drop-and-drag GUI to set-up and manage all of your tests from but for the time being, we only have the command-line interface.
+Eventually, we'll add a drop-and-drag GUI to set-up and manage all of your tests from, but for the time being, we only have the command-line interface.

 ## Installation
 `